Great Torrington: Transport

 Torrington is served by 43 local bus services mostly operated by Stagecoach South West.
 Some only operate one way and a number are weekly only service.

-Belle Vue Airfield is a single runway airfield about 2.5 miles northeast of Great Torrington in North Devon, England.
+Belle Vue Airfield is a single runway airfield about 2.5 miles northeast of Great Torrington.
 It is for private aviation only, operating restricted flying hours and is frequented by Microlight and hang-gliding clubs.
 The 580-metre (1,902-foot) runway is grass.

-Exeter Airport 35 mi away operates scheduled flights from Shannon Airport, Eire and the Channel Islands.
+Exeter Airport, 35 mi away, operates scheduled flights to locations across the UK and Europe.

-The nearest ferry port is Plymouth 40 mi away, at which Brittany Ferries offer a regular service from Roscoff in Brittany.
+The nearest ferry port is Plymouth, 40 mi away, at which Brittany Ferries offer a regular service from Roscoff in Brittany.

 There is a summertime-only ferry service based at Bideford Harbour (7 miles away) to and from Lundy Island.

 Torrington has no direct train services; Umberleigh (8 miles away) is served by the Tarka Line from Exeter St David's.
 Bus connections are available to and from Barnstaple station (11 miles away).